If you’re living in Spain, here’s a guide to setting up basic utilities in Spain, including electricity, gas, water and

 - Meter costs.
 Spain is currently in the process of installing new electricity smart meters in every home.
 Installation is free but you will need to either pay monthly rental costs or buy a meter outright.

-When you buy a community property, the cost of connection to utility services is included in the price of the property and it is illegal for developers to charge buyers extra for this.
+When you buy a community property, the cost of connection to utility services is included in the price of the property.
+It is illegal for developers to charge buyers extra for this.
 See our guide here for information on reducing your energy costs in Spain.

 Choosing an electricity supplier

 When setting up utilities in Spain, you’ll need to choose a supplier for electricity.
-If you’re taking on a property with power already connected and you don’t wish to switch suppliers, you simply need to contact the supplier (by phone or internet) and give them the details of the new person responsible for bill payment.
+If you’re taking on a property with power already connected and you don’t wish to switch suppliers, you simply need to contact the supplier and give them the details of the new person responsible for bill payment.
 If you want to switch supplier, it’s easily done.
 You just need to contact the company to which you wish to switch and give them:

 - The name, Spanish tax number (NIF or NIE) and contact details of the person who will be the contract holder.

 - The property address.

 - The details of the bank account you wish to use to pay your bills.

-- Your Unified Supply Point Code (CUPS) which is an alphanumeric code beginning with ES that can be found on your electricity bills or paperwork.
+- Your Unified Supply Point Code (CUPS), which is an alphanumeric code on your electricity bills.

 - Your electricity installation certificate, which all households must have to show that their electricity supply is safe and above board.

 Spanish electricity tariffs

 When shopping for a supplier, you can check the many tariffs that are offered by electricity suppliers in Spain.
-The Spanish market includes both a regulated tariff (known as the PVPC) and many tariffs available on the free market to suit different consumer types.
+The Spanish market includes both a regulated tariff (PVPC) and many tariffs available on the free market to suit different consumer types.
 See our guide to energy costs in Spain for more information and links to tariff comparison sites.

 Electricity bills in Spain